sunny-kukkar/user-comments-react/user-comments/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Commands to run this project
 Please install all the dependencies using below command:

 ### `npm install`

-In the project directory, you can run:
+To run in local environment, you can run:

 ### `npm start`